 Concussions can happen in any sport but more often occur in collision sports, such as football, rugby, or ice hockey.
-They also are common in contact sports that don't require helmets, such as soccer, basketball, wrestling, and lacrosse.
-However, a concussion can also occur from a collision with the ground; a wall; a goalpost; or a ball that has been thrown, hit, or kicked.
+They also are common in contact sports that don't require helmets, such as soccer, basketball, wrestling, cheerleading, and lacrosse.
 Many concussions also occur outside organized sports.
-For example, a child riding a bike or skateboard can fall down and bump his head on the street or an obstacle.
+For example, a child riding a bike or skateboard can fall down and hit their head on the street or an obstacle.

-The symptoms of a concussion range from subtle to obvious and usually happen right after the injury but may take hours to days to show up.
+The symptoms of a concussion range from subtle to obvious and usually happen right after the injury but some may take hours to a few days to develop.
 Athletes who have had concussions may report feeling normal before their brain has fully recovered.
 With most concussions, the player is not knocked out or unconscious.

 Symptoms of a concussion include the following:

 No one knows how many concussions are too many before permanent damage occurs.
-Repeated concussions are particularly worrisome, especially if each one takes longer to resolve or if a repeat concussion occurs from a light blow.
-The doctor needs to know about all prior concussions, including those that occurred outside of a sports setting, in order to make proper recommendations regarding return to play and future sports participation.
+Repeated concussions are of greater concern, especially if each one takes longer to resolve or if a repeat concussion occurs from a light blow.
+The evaluating doctor needs to know about all prior concussions, including those that occurred outside of a sports setting, in order to make proper recommendations regarding return to play and future sports participation.

-The best treatment for a concussion is complete rest from all physical and mental activity.
+The best treatment for a concussion is reducing physical and mental activity.
 Children should be monitored often, but there is no need for wake-up checks during sleep.
-Loud music, computer, and TV should be limited or stopped if they increase the symptoms.
 School attendance and work may need to be modified with tests and projects postponed.
 Students need to be excused from gym class or recess activities.
-Any worsening of concussion symptoms or changes in behavior (eg, agitation, grogginess, disorientation) should be immediately reported to your doctor.
+Light physical exertion may be recommended to improve recovery.
+Physical therapy may be initiated as some problems associated with concussion may need active rehabilitation.
+Any progressive worsening of concussion symptoms or changes in behavior should be immediately reported to your doctor.

 Returning to physical activity

-Recovery time from concussion is variable based on the individual, the severity of the concussion, and the history of prior concussions.
+Recovery time from concussion is variable with each injury but may be prolonged in athletes who continue to play immediately after their concussion.
 An athlete may feel better and want to return to play before their brain has completely recovered.
-Given the uncertain and unpredictable time frame for recovery, all sports activity should be suspended until symptoms have completely resolved at rest.
-At this point, a stepwise return to physical activity can begin if the athlete’s doctor says it’s OK.
-The stepwise plan should be progressive and individualized.
-Having an athletic trainer involved in monitoring this plan can be very helpful.
-It is important to pay close attention to worsening symptoms (like increasing headache, nausea, or dizziness).
+Given the uncertain and unpredictable time frame for recovery, all formal sports activity should be suspended until symptoms have completely resolved at rest.
+A stepwise return to physical activity can begin once the athlete has clearance from their doctor.
+Having an athletic trainer, if available, involved in monitoring this plan can be very helpful.
+It is important to pay close attention to worsening symptoms (like increasing headache, nausea, or dizziness) while completing the activity progression.
 Any concussion-related symptoms that return with exertion are a clear indicator that the concussion has not healed.
 Final clearance to return to full activity should also be at the direction of a physician.